-White House released the National Space Policy, declaring that we must maintain “unfettered access to, and freedom to operate in, space” as a vital National interest.
-This policy commits the United States to following six guiding principles.
-This post captured relevant parts of this strategy in a way that can help inform your strategy.
+Additionally, this month, the White House released the National Space Policy, declaring that we must maintain “unfettered access to, and freedom to operate in, space” as a vital National interest.
+This policy commits the United States to following six guiding principles:

 For additional insights, OODA members should see: